-News round up from your head of school Paul Swainson
+News round up from Paul Swainson

 Last week a daily newspaper reported the case of a personal trainer who is being prosecuted for training clients in a local park without a license.